k2view-academy/K2View-Academy/articles/32_LU_storage/03_big_lu_storage.md

 When dealing with a large amount of entity chunks, LUI Partitioning can be enabled by setting the following parameter in the config.ini file: ```ENABLE_PARTITIONED_MDB=true```

-Note however that there is no upgrade path for existing projects.
-You must clean all data in Fabric and bring Fabric back.
+Note that there is no upgrade path for existing projects.
+You must clean all data in Fabric and bring Fabric back up.
-It is recommended to turn this feature on when dealing with large LUIs that are split into multiple chunks.
+It is recommended to turn this feature on when dealing with big LUIs that are split into multiple chunks.

 ### Parallel Load Big LUI from System DB